dsb-lab/CellBasedModels.jl/docs/src/Development.md

 using DataFrames
 ```

-    [36m[1m[ [22m[39m[36m[1mInfo: [22m[39mPrecompiling CellBasedModels [388cb286-f2b1-4654-a3bb-2e137a39c658]
-    WARNING: Method definition plotRods2D!(Any, Any, Any, Any, Any, Any) in module CBMPlots at /home/gabriel/CellBasedModels.jl/src/plotting/rods.jl:14 overwritten at /home/gabriel/CellBasedModels.jl/src/plotting/rods.jl:51.
-      ** incremental compilation may be fatally broken for this module **

-    WARNING: Method definition plotRods2D!##kw(Any, typeof(CellBasedModels.CBMPlots.plotRods2D!), Any, Any, Any, Any, Any, Any) in module CBMPlots at /home/gabriel/CellBasedModels.jl/src/plotting/rods.jl:14 overwritten at /home/gabriel/CellBasedModels.jl/src/plotting/rods.jl:51.
-      ** incremental compilation may be fatally broken for this module **

 ### Define the agent

 First, we have to create an instance of an agent with all the propoerties of the agents.First, we have to create an instance of an agent with all the propoerties of the agents.